XP-NETWORK/documentation/docs/Multibridge2.0/faq.md

       2. Smart contract address
       3. Approximate number of NFTs planned for sending

-3. XP.network team members will look through the source code of the NFT smart contract
+3. XP.NETWORK team members will look through the source code of the NFT smart contract
 4. The smart contract will be whitelisted or the initiator will be notified that the smart contract has the code that can harm the bridge therefore, it cannot be whitelisted.